 "Barney is 32 and an ex Olympic show jumper.
-He suffered a torn tendon in his 20s and while he's not in pain, it does get stiff.
 These bands have given him a new lease of life and I still see flashes of the old Barney... especially when the vet wants to see him.
 I swear by these and have been recommending them to everyone.
 I saw a difference in just a few days and can't believe how effective they are."

 "He has an old check ligament injury that sometimes puffs up, and I was recommended the EQU StreamZ bands by his chiropractor.
 I started to use the bands and they took all the swelling down in the tendon.
 They are a highly valued part of our management kit!"

 "My showjumping mare did her suspensory ligament 18 months ago so we got her a pair of the Streamz bands.
 We have had fantastic results and can tell the difference when she’s not had them on for a few days!"

 "I'm not exactly sure what Streamz do but my 2 horses present me their legs to get their bands on!!
 They like them!!
 One guy has issues in his hock and the other has tendon problems.
 Both are much happier since I started using the EQU Streamz fetlock bands."

 Trevor Breen - International Grand Prix Showjumper

 “EQU Streamz bands are a valued tool within our daily routine and offer both me and the horses a natural form of support.
 Highly recommended to support your horses wellbeing both pre and post exercise”

 Watching showjumping horses close up allows you to see the power through their hind limbs on takeoff and the extraordinary way that the forelimbs deal with the forces of the landing.

 Sports horses who compete at any level in show jumping will be subjected to these incredible forces and as such many will sometimes experience some form of pain or lameness.
 Managing and maintaining your showjumping horse on a regular and consistent basis is key.